ASFOpenSARlab/opensarlab-cluster/README.md

         - Specifically, the c.Jupyterhub.hub_connect_ip
 - *Eliminate Key Pair Conflicts*
     - Under certain circumstances different hubs may interfere with each other's automatic AWS key pair generation.
 This can be worked around and is fairly specific but may want to be addressed.
+- *Modify the list of known hosts*
+    - When a new Node is being spawner we could add it to the list of known hosts on the Hub.
+    - This would allow us to not automatically add hosts to the list.

 #### Low Priority

 - *Add Logging to the Spawner*
     - There may also be a way to hook the spawner's logging into the rest of the jupyterhub logging system.
-- Use an officially singed ssl cert
+- *Use an officially singed ssl cert*
     - Apparently self signed certs can cause issues with some browsers

 ### Security